 A beautifully crafted British made hand-spun black iron cloche, with brass rivets and cast iron knob on the top, sitting on a 12″ rimmed baking tray, which can be used separately.

-Most domestic ovens are less than ideal when it come to a beautiful loaf with maximum oven spring.
 What baking dough needs is immediate, even heat and steam.
 The heat provides the rise and the steam keeps the crust soft throughout the time it is rising.
 The result is bread that reaches its full potential giving an evenly baked, golden open crumbed sourdough.
 The perfect way to achieve this is with my Spun Iron Cloche.

 - The Spun Iron Cloche is PTFE free

 - Pre-seasoned organic British grown flax oil for a natural non-stick finish.

 - It is strong and light will bake the perfect golden loaf.

 - Made with 99.1% pure iron bell and a tray with brass rivets.